-Class participation via the Discussion Board makes up a significant percentage of your overall grade (25%).
+Class participation via the Discussion Board makes up a significant percentage of your overall grade (20%).
 Even in on online course, lively discussions are at the heart of an interesting class.
-Please lend your voice and ideas to all discussion boards.
-These are the main forums for interaction in an online course.
-Detailed information regarding discussion boards and how they are graded is posted on the COURSE INFORMATION page on the course website.
+Please lend your voice and ideas to all discussion boards and group blogs.
+These are the main forums for interaction in an online course and detailed information regarding discussion boards and how they are graded is posted in the COURSE INFORMATION section of our OpenLab class.